Amex Hilton Surpass review: Improved weekend night certificate and more

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 Hilton is a favorite among Million Mile Secrets readers and staff because it’s so easy to earn Hilton Honors points and use points at Hilton hotels.
-Depending on your travel destination, you can choose from luxury brand hotels, like Waldorf Astoria, or book a family-friendly option like Hampton Inn, which offers free hot breakfast for all hotel guests.
+You can choose a luxury hotel, like Waldorf Astoria, or a family-friendly Hampton Inn, which offers free hot breakfast for all hotel guests.

-The refreshed Hilton Honors American Express Surpass® Card (previously the Hilton Honors American Express Ascend Card) is an excellent option for travelers who book Hilton hotels.
+The refreshed Hilton Honors American Express Surpass® Card is an excellent option for travelers who book Hilton hotels.
 The card is offering a welcome bonus of 125,000 Hilton Honors points after you meet minimum spending requirements.

 Here’s our Amex Hilton Surpass review.

-A free standard night at Hilton hotels generally costs 10,000-95,000 Hilton points per night, so the bonus points are more than enough for a night at any top Hilton hotel or multiple nights at less expensive locations.
+A free standard night at Hilton hotels generally costs 10,000-95,000 Hilton Honors points per night, so the bonus points are more than enough for a night at any top Hilton hotel or multiple nights at less expensive locations.

 - Embassy Suites